EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify message_1 as specified in {{sym-msg1-form}} where COSE_Encrypt0 is decrypted defined in section 5.3 of {{I-D.ietf-cose-msg}}, with AES-CCM-64-64-128 (or an AEAD decided by the application), K_1, and IV_1.

-If any verification step fails, the message MUST be discarded and the protocol discontinued.
+If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

 ## EDHOC Message 2 {#sym-msg2}